 Concepts introduced in general chemistry have bearing on how scientific knowledge is gained and applied; the history of science; the modern concept of matter and energy; medicine, pollution and other issues.
 Topics include nomenclature, stoichiometry, aqueous reactions, atomic and molecular structure, periodicity, ionic and covalent bonding, thermochemistry, and gas laws.
 The patterns and underlying principles we discover allow us to understand and make predictions about the natural world.
 Three lectures and one three-hour laboratory period per week.
-Prerequisite: ACT Math score of 21 or above, or concurrent enrollment in College Algebra (or College Algebra with Integrated Review).
+Prerequisite: ACT Math score of 24 or above; or C- or better in College Algebra with Integrated Review (Math 1503) or higher Math; or concurrent enrollment in College Algebra (Math 1513) or higher Math.